Canterbury and Whitstable Railway: Early history

 Whitstable, on the coast about 7 mi due north, was at that time a small fishing village and port with a trade in iron pyrites from the Isle of Sheppey.
 The idea for the line came from William James who surveyed the route and produced plans for improving the harbour.
 The immediate problem was that the land between Whitstable and Canterbury rose to a height of 200 ft and railway haulage on steep gradients was technically very difficult at that time.
 The only alternative would have been a much longer route through Sturry, Herne and Swalecliffe and land acquisition would have been a major cost.

 Accordingly, the direct route was chosen, with three steep gradients, two of them to be worked by ropes from stationary steam engines at Clowes Wood and Tyler Hill.
 From Canterbury North Lane station, the line climbed for 1 mi 70 chain at 1 in 46 to Tyler's Hill, where there were two 25 hp winding engines.
 At Tyler Hill, there was an 828 yd tunnel.
 The gradient eased to 1 in 750 for a further 1 mi 10 chain to the summit of the line at Clowes Wood, where there was a 15 hp winding engine.
 The line descended for 1 mi at 1 in 31, followed by a level stretch of 1 mi 20 chain before another descent at 1 in 53 for 40 chain and a final level section of 20 chain into Whitstable, giving a total length of 6 mi.

 Construction began in 1825 with George Stephenson as the engineer, with the assistance of John Dixon as resident engineer and Joseph Locke in charge of track.
 In 1827, following the boring of Tyler Hill Tunnel, work stopped through a lack of funds.
 Robert Stephenson took charge.
 Money was raised to enable the completion of the line.
 Dixon left the company, being replaced by Joshua Richardson.
-The promoters returned to Parliament three more times to obtain authorisation for the raising of additional funds.
+The promoters returned to Parliament three more times to obtain authorisation for the raising of additional funds, obtaining the Canterbury and Whitstable Railway Act 1827 (7 & 8 Geo.
+4. c. xi), the Canterbury and Whitstable Railway Act 1828 (9 Geo.
+4. c. xxix) and the Canterbury and Whitstable Railway Act 1835 (5 & 6 Will.
+4. c. lxxxii).
 The construction of Whitstable Harbour, under the direction of Thomas Telford, was completed in 1832.